-I’m pleased to offer self-guided 7-day, 9-day or 10-day tours in which you choose whether to stay in huts or private accommodation.
+We’re pleased to offer self-guided 7, 8 or 11-day tours in which you choose whether to stay in huts or private accommodation.
 You also choose whether to carry all your luggage or have it transferred.

 Another alternative is to plan your TMB adventure on your own.
 It’s the most time consuming, but also the cheapest option, especially if you’re camping.
 Below you’ll find the how to plan your own trek if you’re staying in mountain huts.